Preparations for Quantum Computing in Hadron Physics: Introduction: Strokebrushes of Hadron Physics circa 2025

 Also, artificial intelligence is making inroads in our field\cite{Vent:2025ddm,Sadasivan:2025kjj}, to assist event or jet classification, or identifying parameters of scattering amplitudes such as pole positions, for example.
 All these examples, and many more, show the richness of physics and methods in hadron physics: many of them will not see substantial progress due to the arrival of quantum computers.
 However, there are a few interesting open problems where they {\it will} have an impact, and we devote the next section~\ref{sec:openproblems} to list three of them.
-Additional material, with overlaps to nuclear physics and to particle physics, can be found in the white paper~\cite{Beck:2023xhh} for the US DOE.
+It is our intent in this work to confine ourselves to topics in which individual hadrons, their excitations, and their quark-gluon components come to the fore, avoiding excursions into either High Energy Physics or Nuclear Physics, where other reviews have already appeared.
+Additional material, with overlaps to nuclear physics and to particle physics, can be found, for example, in the white paper~\cite{Beck:2023xhh} for the US DOE.